FAQ Page for Charity Treks HIV / AIDS Bike Treks

 A. The PIT stops are strategically located approximately 15-25 miles apart throughout the Trek.
 Some of them do NOT have bathrooms (don’t worry, you’ll know in advance which ones do and which ones don’t).
 Please keep this in mind as you are riding.
 We will be riding through small towns fairly consistently and if the urge to go strikes you, listen to your body and stop.
 Don’t assume there’ll be a bathroom at the next PIT.
 Specific PIT locations will be clearly indicated on the route plans you will be given daily.

-Q. Am I free to stop along the way during the Trek ?
+Q. Am I free to stop along the way during the Trek ? (applicable only to multi-day events, 2021 is a 1-day event)

 A. Yes, you may stop for a rest or pop into a store along the way if something piques your interest.
 You must be able to do this safely, it must be directly on the route and we recommend that you alert another rider so they know you have stopped.